-Augur is an interesting cryptocurrency.
-In function, it’s a betting platform, but in outcome, it’s more of a fortune-telling device.
-Or augur if you will.
+Augur is designed to function as a betting platform, but in outcome, it’s more of a fortune-telling device – or augur if you will.

-Augur uses the wisdom of the crowd to consistently outperform expert predictions on everything from market movements to sports.
+Augur is designed to use the wisdom of the crowd to consistently outperform expert predictions on everything from market movements to sports.

 It costs REP to make a bet.
 Correct predictions reward gamblers with more than they bet, while incorrect predictions aren’t rewarded at all.